 Table of Contents

-These six warm sweaters have one thing in common: lessness.
+These sustainable men’s sweaters have one thing in common: lessness.
 Less materials, less waste, less greenhouse gas emissions, and less clothing turnover.

 The importance of lessness in clothing (and in all industries) is growing every day.
 If brands and their weaving facilities emit less methane, refrigerants, nitrous oxides, and other harmful stuff into the atmosphere, then we will all have fewer problems to solve now and in the future.

-These six sweaters use materials like recycled wool, sustainable cashmere, and organic cotton.
+The sweaters below are made using materials like recycled wool, sustainable cashmere, and organic cotton.
 Even better, you can buy these sweaters and keep them for a while.
 They can become a part of your journeys—they can create stories of their own that you remember when you slide them on year after year.

 See also: Our top picks for cashmere sweaters